poroping/terraform-provider-fortios/docs/data-sources/systemdhcp_server.md

 * `id` - ID.
 * `ip` - DHCP option IPs.
 * `type` - DHCP option type.
+* `uci_match` - Enable/disable user class identifier (UCI) matching.
+When enabled only DHCP requests with a matching UCI are served with this option.
 * `value` - DHCP option value.
+* `vci_match` - Enable/disable vendor class identifier (VCI) matching.
+When enabled only DHCP requests with a matching VCI are served with this option.
+* `uci_string` - One or more UCI strings in quotes separated by spaces.The structure of `uci_string` block is documented below.

+The `uci_string` block contains:

+* `uci_string` - UCI strings.
+* `vci_string` - One or more VCI strings in quotes separated by spaces.The structure of `vci_string` block is documented below.

+The `vci_string` block contains:

+* `vci_string` - VCI strings.
 * `reserved_address` - Options for the DHCP server to assign IP settings to specific MAC addresses.The structure of `reserved_address` block is documented below.

 The `reserved_address` block contains: